 What Is Interpersonal Communication?

-Interpersonal communication is exchanging information, meaning, feelings, and opinions between two or more people via verbal and non-verbal means.
+In other terms, Interpersonal communication is exchanging information, meaning, feelings, and opinions between two or more people via verbal and non-verbal means.
 Although we mentioned “face-to-face” communication previously, today’s technology compels us to expand its definition to include media such as phone calls and online messaging.

 What About Intrapersonal Communication?